 I write clean, logical, well structured code to bring ideas to life.

-I'm currently a Senior Application Developer at twentysix - an industry leading digital marketing agency in Leeds, England.
-I work across many areas, but currently specialise in producing high quality, cross platform educational tools for worldwide brands, such as Wella and Sassoon.
+I'm currently a UX Developer at twentysix - an industry leading digital marketing agency in Leeds, England.
+I work across many areas, including producing high quality, cross platform educational tools for worldwide brands, such as Wella and Sassoon.
 I help plan, produce and deploy large multi-language applications to users worldwide, both online, and through desktop and iPad applications.

 I've had the pleasure of working with numerous high profile clients on a variety of exciting projects.
 Here's a brief selection of some recent ones -